huangli712/ACGui/docs/src/index.md

 # ACGui

-*A graphic user interface for the ACFlow package*
+*A web-based graphic user interface for the ACFlow package*

 !!! info